Parallel Earth: 571454

 Born with a gift for detailed handy work, he took inspiration from the market offerings and made his own wardrobe and accessories.
-His self-portraiture chronicled an amazing array of pieces: brooches made from discarded mechanical parts, a four-faced, wristwatch-compass, kilts featuring French damask or oiled leather instead of tartan, smoked glass eyewear, light silk cravats, and an imposing brass and steel octopus sporran (7th photograph above) to name just a few.
+His self-portraiture chronicled an amazing array of pieces: brooches made from discarded mechanical parts, a four-faced, wristwatch-compass, kilts featuring French damask or oiled leather instead of tartan, smoked glass eyewear, light silk cravats, and an imposing brass and steel octopus sporran (7th image from the top) to name just a few.

-His adventurous fashion choices soon made him a kind of celebrity, influencing designers all over the empire.
+His adventurous fashion choices soon made him a kind of celebrity, influencing designers across the empire.